RASP-CP/docap/README.md

 Booking and Registration: When a patient selects a doctor and appointment time, a login/register popup appears for user authentication.

 Time and Fee Adjustments: Booking time intervals are customizable (e.g., 5 or 10 minutes), with fees adjusted accordingly.

+## Doctor's Attendance

+Manual Attendance: Doctors have the option to manually mark their attendance using a separate dashboard.

+Face Detection: Alternatively, a face detection system at the entrance can automate entry and exit tracking, ensuring real-time doctor availability updates.

+## Technologies

+HTML, CSS (Tailwind CSS), JavaScript: Frontend development for the user interface.

+Django, SQL: Backend development for managing user data, appointments, and doctor attendance.

+## Usage
+Visit the website and use the user dashboard to find doctors based on disease, availability, and fees.

+Doctors can log in to mark their attendance manually or use the face detection system for automatic attendance tracking.